 A complainant may bring someone along to the panel meeting to provide support.
-This can be a relative or friend.
+This can be a relative or friend and should they wish to speak at the hearing, prior permission must be given by the panel in advance of the hearing.
 Generally, we do not encourage either party to bring legal representatives to the committee meeting.
 However, there may be occasions when legal representation is appropriate.